WorkerFramework/worker-framework/documentation/worker-example.md

 # worker-example

-This example worker uses the CAF Worker framework.
-It takes an action specified by an enum in it's task class, and performs a text conversion based on this action.
-It retrieves the text from a data source and stores the result to a datastore.
+This code includes an implementation of a simple example worker for the CAF Worker framework.
+It performs a text conversion on a text file based on an `Action` enumeration passed in from the `ExampleWorkerTask` class.
+It retrieves the text from a data source and returns a result message containing either a reference to the result in the `DataStore` or the result itself.

 ## General operation overview

-The Worker will take a single input message, expecting to find a reference to data accessed either directly or via a `DataStore`.
-The result will then be made available via a reference to data accessed either directly or via the `DataStore`.
+The Worker will take a single input message with a reference to a text file data accessed via a `DataStore`.
+The result will then be made available either directly as a byte array or as a reference via the `DataStore`.

 ## Configuration